Driver Improvement and Control (DI&C) Program

 - requiring the driver to complete a driver improvement course

-The possible outcomes from a show cause hearing include:
+The possible outcomes from a full driving record review include:

 - driver’s licence suspension